syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 2. The capital `ImageTag` is the Golang variable used throughout the codebase.
 Golang uses capitalized public variable names by convention.
 3. `json:"imageTag"` defines a "tag" that Kubebuilder uses to generate the yaml field.
 Yaml parameters starts with lower case variable names by convention.

-> 💡 the use of `omitempty` in the json tag is how a field is marked optional.
-This was added to the `foo` example, but since name is required it is not included.
+> 💡 the use of `omitempty` in the json tag is how a field is marked as optional.
+This was present for the `foo` example, but to make name required, you have now removed it.

 To see this change in action, use the `Run Shell` to watch changes to the CRD properties.
 The following command will print the current values, and then add any changes as a new line: